PhysicsX/Gstreamer-on-embedded-devices/README.md

 $ python3 GstreamerDrawing.py
 ```
 ## Shm with Opencv and gstreamer and python3
-We can send the frames one process to another using shared memory over socket.
+We can send the frames from one process to another using shared memory over the socket.
-To do that we need to use shmsink and shmsrc elements.
+To do that, we need to use shmsink and shmsrc elements.
-There is a server and client.
+There is a server and a client.
 For server:
 ```bash
 $ gst-launch-1.0 nvarguscamerasrc ! 'video/x-raw(memory:NVMM), width=1920, height=1080,format=NV12, framerate=30/1'  ! nvvidconv flip-method=2  ! videoconvert  !  'video/x-raw, format=(string)I420,  width=(int)1024, height=(int)768, framerate=(fraction)30/1' !     queue !  identity !     shmsink wait-for-connection=1 socket-path=/tmp/tmpsock  shm-size=20000000 sync=true
 ```
-This command is used for nvidia nano.
+This command is used for Nvidia nano.
 You should convert it for raspberry pi accordingly.
-You will not see any visual output in the screen.
+You will not see any visual output on the screen.
-But frames are avaiable for shmsrc and on the /tmp/tmpsock
+But frames are available for shmsrc and on the /tmp/tmpsock
 For client:
 ```bash
 $ gst-launch-1.0 shmsrc socket-path=/tmp/tmpsock !     'video/x-raw, format=(string)I420, width=(int)1024, height=(int)768, framerate=(fraction)15/1' ! videoconvert ! ximagesink
 ```
-When you run the above command you should see the camera output.
-So now lets try this between two python application.
+When you run the above command, you should see the camera output.
+So now let's try this between two python applications.

-shmServer.py script will create a shm memory for pi camera output on the nvdia jetson board.
+shmServer.py script will create a shm memory for pi camera output on the Nvidia jetson board.
 ```bash
 $ python3 shmServer.py
 ```
-So now lets use another binary which is Qt application to see the output in the shm.
+So now let us use another binary which is the Qt application, to see the output in the shm.
 You should have at least version 5.12 for the qt.
 Old multimedia modul may not have this feature.

-For Qt installation I really recommend you to watch my video to set up the qt for nvdia jetson nano.
+For Qt installation, I really recommend you to watch my video to set up the qt for Nvidia jetson nano.
 ```bash
 # ./shmClient -platform eglfs
 ```
-So you should see the camera output, which is shared from python script, in the screen.
+So you should see the camera output, which is shared from the python script, on the screen.

-Let's make more interesting.
+Let's make it more interesting.
 Run the face detection example with shared memory usage.
 Then with the same client
 try to see the output with Qt.

 ```bash
 $ python3 faceDetectionShm.py
 ```
-After running the client Qt application you should be able to see the rectangle around your face on the screen.
+After running the client Qt application, you should be able to see the rectangle around your face on the screen.
-With QML we can make more interesting things.
+With QML, we can make more interesting things.
-Compile and run the application which is in shmClient_2 then you will see a red rectangle which can be movable at the
+Compile and run the application, which is in shmClient_2; then you will see a red rectangle that can be movable at the
 same time with face detection is running.
-With Qml Can you imagine what kind of designs can be applied to the python AI applications?
-Nice !
+With QML, Can you imagine what kind of designs can be applied to the python AI applications?
+Nice!

 ![](https://github.com/PhysicsX/Gstreamer-on-embedded-devices/blob/main/out.gif)

-to be continued....
+To be continued....